 BAGO Events for the 2021 – 2022 Program Year

-Saturday, May 21, beginning at 10AM — Scott Dettra Plays Franck at Methuen
+Saturday, May 21, beginning at 10AM — Scott Dettra Plays the complete works of Franck at Methuen

 This event will take place in the sumptuous Methuen Memorial Music Hall, which this year celebrates its 75th year as a non-profit organization dedicated to the preservation of the hall and the promotion of the Great Organ.